-When all was said and done, the Friday night games saw the Put-in-Bay Panther boys win by a score of 47 to 29 and the girls win by 22 to 20 over the Lakers.
-The next morning, the boys duplicated their evening success with a 49 to 41 win, but the Put-in-Bay Panther gals ran into trouble early on and lost their game 32 to 24.
+When all was said and done, the Friday night games saw the Put-in-Bay Panther boys win by a score of 47 to 29, and the girls win by 22 to 20 over the Lakers.
+The following day, the boys duplicated their evening success with a 49 to 41 win, but the Put-in-Bay Panther gals ran into trouble early on and lost their game 32 to 24.

 At the end of the series, the boys took the recently created Put-in-Bay/Mackinac trophy back to Put-in-Bay.
 Due to the Laker girls scoring more total points in their two games together, the girl’s trophy stayed on Mackinac.
-Following the games, there was a trophy award ceremony and promise to share the court together again in the future.
-If you missed going to Mackinac for the games, you could have enjoyed the games broadcast by broadcaster Patrick Myers at Tipper’s on the ﬂat screen thanks to Joe Foutts.
+Following the games, there was a trophy award ceremony and a promise to share the court again in the future.
+If you missed going to Mackinac for the games, you could have enjoyed the games broadcast by broadcaster Patrick Myers at Tipper’s on the ﬂat screen, thanks to Joe Foutts.

 Most left room in their stomachs for some fudge sampling at Joann’s Fudge shop on Mackinac’s main street.
-This was followed by a hayride to the Grand Carriage Museum, the island’s famous landmarks, the Arch and Sugarloaf.
+This was followed by a hayride to the Grand Carriage Museum, the island’s famous landmarks, the Arch, and Sugarloaf.
 For those who stayed in the village, there was a fundraiser auction and bazaar.
-The bazaar was similar to what the Put-in-Bay Mossbacks had in their own Town Hall a few days after returning to South Bass Island.
+The bazaar was similar to what the Put-in-Bay Mossbacks had in their Town Hall a few days after returning to South Bass Island.

-A big thank you goes out to the Mackinac community for its hospitality, to the Star Line for the discounted ferry tickets and the extra trip off the island on Sunday morning, all the Mackinac Island school ofﬁcials and students, to Mission Point for providing accommodations for the Panthers, plus to Jason St. Onge from the Grand Hotel who conducted the tour of the world-famous hotel and to all those who helped with the tours of the island and the hayride for the Put-in-Bay Mossbacks.
+A big thank you goes out to the Mackinac community for its hospitality, to the Star Line for the discounted ferry tickets and the extra trip of the island on Sunday morning, all the Mackinac Island school ofﬁcials and students, to Mission Point for providing accommodations for the Panthers, plus to Jason St. Onge from the Grand Hotel who conducted the tour of the world-famous hotel and to all those who helped with the tours of the island and the hayride for the Put-in-Bay Mossbacks.